Missouri holds a rich French heritage dating back more than 200 years, from St. Louis on to the quiet river towns of Ste. Genevieve and Cape Girardeau

 Missouri’s oldest town, Ste.
 Genevieve, was settled on the west bank of the Mississippi River in the early 1700s.
 In 1764, St. Louis was established and named after a sainted French King.
 More than 200 years ago, Cape Girardeau began its evolution from a tiny trading post.
-From the historic architecture and lovely gardens to art and festivals, there’s a rich French connection on the Missouri side of Old Man River.
+From the historic architecture and lovely gardens to art and festivals, there’s a rich French connection on the Missouri side of Ol’ Man River.
+This 5-day itinerary will get you well on your way to exploring this historic region.

 All trips to St. Louis should begin at Gateway Arch National Park.
 When built, the Arch was dedicated to Thomas Jefferson and westward expansion.
 The footprint includes the Old Courthouse and a group of extraordinary dioramas showcasing French Colonial architecture in early St. Louis.
 For a panoramic view of the city, take a tram ride to the top of the Arch.
 Be sure to call ahead to make reservations.